mixxxdj/manual/source/chapters/introduction.rst

 software ever created.

-Mixxx started as an open-source project because of demand for DJing software on Linux, and discontent with proprietary DJ software on Windows and Mac OS X.
+Mixxx started as an open-source project because of demand for DJing software on Linux, and discontent with proprietary DJ software on Windows and macOS.
 Today, Mixxx development is driven by the simple idea that together we can create a better way to DJ, and that has brought Mixxx to the cutting edge.